bubblydoo/cloudflare-workers-postgres-client/README.md

 export default worker;
 ```

-You also have to make sure the `worker-overrides.ts` file is imported, which sets the `Deno` and `FinalizationRegistry` values on `globalThis`.
+You also have to make sure the `worker-overrides.ts` file is imported, which sets the `Deno` value on `globalThis`.
 This is needed to make the Deno code work.

 For example, in esbuild: